-In many places, concern about the spread of COVID-19 has closed and canceled just about everything that’s not essential.
-Hospitals and clinics are very busy testing and taking care of people who may have the virus.
+In many places, hospitals and health clinics are focused on testing, vaccinating, and taking care of people who may have COVID-19s.
 So what should you do if you have another health problem and need to see a doctor?
 Or what if you or a loved one has a health emergency in the midst of the outbreak?

 What the Guidelines Say

-The details depend on where you live and how many people are sick with COVID-19 in your community.
-But unless your situation is urgent, you should probably cancel any medical appointments you can safely put off.
+The details depend on where you live, whether you or your loved one is vaccinated, how many people are sick with COVID-19 in your community and what phase of reopening or lockdown your area is in.
+To limit the spread of the virus, you might want to cancel any medical appointments you can safely put off.
 When in doubt, call first.

-Official guidelines say that doctors and clinics should prioritize urgent and emergency visits now.
+Official guidelines still say that doctors and clinics should prioritize urgent and emergency visits.
 The goal is to keep people healthy and conserve needed supplies.

 It’s important to know that “elective” isn’t the same as “optional.”
 Doctors call anything that’s planned in advance an elective procedure.
 So think mammograms, colonoscopies, tonsillectomies, and more.